• Skip to primary navigation

 Dill Pickle and Potato Soup

 Unexpected flavors often make the most memorable dishes.
-Dill Pickle and Potato Soup brings together the creamy richness of potatoes with the tangy, briny punch of pickles for a bold, comforting, and surprisingly well-balanced bowl.
+Dill Pickle and Potato Soup brings together the creamy richness of potatoes with the tangy, briny punch of pickles for a bold, comforting, and surprisingly well-balanced bowl, a savory, deli-inspired comfort soup, drawing on Jewish deli and Eastern European pickle traditions.

 The starchy potatoes create a velvety base, while the pickles and their juice cut through with just the right amount of acidity.